gah-boh/angular-mock-back/README.md

 # Angular Mock Back
-A utility library to help with mocking your backend.
+A utility library to help with mocking your backend and backend-less development.

 ## Installation
 You can install this module with bower